 The after sales service and warranty/guarantees for the return of goods by you to us mentioned below do not affect your statutory rights.

 It is your responsibility to ensure compatibility of any goods offered for sale by us.
-It is your responsibility to ensure proper installation of our goods.
+It is your responsibility to ensure proper installation of our goods according to the Instructions provided for the warranty to become effective.

 Governing law, jurisdiction and complaints